 And she's one of the most liberal judges on the Supreme Court.

-Anyway, there was uh a couple of reports out there that there are a couple of doctors that were online waiting to attend the confirmation hearings for Kavanaugh, and they witnessed troublemakers being paid in cash.
+Anyway, there was a couple of reports out there that there are a couple of doctors that were online waiting to attend the confirmation hearings for Kavanaugh, and they witnessed troublemakers being paid in cash.

-So you got basically Gateway Pundins saying, according to one report, yesterday's orchestrated attempt by Democrats, including cash payoffs, and Democrats, you know, rent a protester squads that they hired, actually witnessing and photographed by people who attended the hearings, giving money and getting paid.
+So you got basically Gateway Pundits saying, according to one report, yesterday's orchestrated attempt by Democrats, including cash payoffs, and Democrats, you know, rent a protester squads that they hired, actually witnessing and photographed by people who attended the hearings, giving money and getting paid.

-I'm sure that's gonna happen.
+I'm sure that's going to happen.

-Um, but it's still part of the obstruction.
+But it's still part of the obstruction.

-And that is that is it.
+And that is it.

 There's no vision to help the economy.